In America today, if you say certain words or do certain things, you are condemned instantly, with no hope of redemption. It was not always this way.

 If his e-mail suggested that the fan base was too white and needed more blacks, he would be praised for encouraging diversity.
 But he stepped on a cultural land mine instead, and as a result has to sell the team (probably at a huge profit, so I don't worry so much about him).

 Of course, this all really got started with Bill Clinton.
-We were supposed to be outraged (outraged, I tells ya!) that old Bubba got a blowjob in the white house from a skank.
+We were supposed to be outraged (outraged, I tells ya!) that old Bubba got a blowjob in the Whitehouse from a girl.
 Big freaking deal!
 We are a "sexually liberated" society, but if you actually have consensual sex and anyone finds about it, well, you are up the creek without a paddle.

 We have Gay Liberation in this country - you can get Gay-Married and even adopt children.
 But get caught having a little nookie at the nude beach, and well, you are charged as a sex offender.
 (Straight people, when they get caught doing this, just end up in a Jimmy Buffet song).
 In other words, be as Gay as you want, but don't do the icky part.
 It is the modern puritanism.